 Mary Barra and General Motors: Looking Toward the Future

-For those who remained with the company during its rough years, Barra’s leadership marks a new era.
-It’s now clear to see exactly where the company is going, which provides the boost of morale and inspiration needed to tackle the ambitious goals set for the coming years.
+For those who remained with the organization during its rough years, Barra’s leadership marks a new era.
+It’s now clear to see exactly where the business is going, which provides the boost of morale and inspiration needed to tackle the ambitious goals set for the coming years.

 In October 2021, GM announced two huge business objectives: doubling its revenue by 2030 and surpassing Tesla as the automotive industry’s leader in electric vehicles (EV).
 They’re both audacious goals, but ones that Barra seems capable of achieving.